-Actions Objective #4 Continue to measure and record water levels on Otter Lake and communicate data to RVCA and post data on OLLA website.
-Maintain a standard measuring location on the lake in conjunction with Measure, record and communicate water levels data.
-RVCA.
-Maintain a policy of non-interference with respect to water levels and continue to leave to the forces of nature the natural flow of water into and out of Otter Lake.
+- 1. Continue to measure and record water levels on Otter Lake and communicate data to RVCA and post data on OLLA website. - 2.
+Maintain a standard measuring location on the lake in conjunction with RVCA. - 3.
+Maintain a policy of non-interference with respect to water levels and continue to leave to the forces of nature the natural flow of water into and out of Otter Lake. - 4.
 Do not support any form of beaver management.